Skip to main content

 5.3. updateCollection: Modifying Existing Records

+The updateCollection action finds an existing document in a collection by its unique _id and updates it with new data.
 This is the standard action for any "edit" or "update" functionality.
 It's used when a user saves changes to their profile, modifies an existing order, or changes the status of a project.

 Configuration